rajdeepmondaldotcom/pmcgrab/README.md

 2. **Fight** nested tags, footnotes, figure refs, and half-broken links.
 3. **Hope** your regex didn’t blow away the Methods section you actually need.

-That wall steals hours from **RAG pipelines, knowledge-graph builds, LLM fine-tuning—any downstream AI task**.
+That wall steals hours from **RAG pipelines, knowledge-graph builds, LLM fine-tuning-any downstream AI task**.
 **PMCGrab knocks it down.** Feed the tool a list of PMC IDs and get back clean, section-aware JSON you can drop straight into a vector DB or LLM prompt.

 ---